Adopting Sidecar Containers

 .
 NativeSidecar

-must write a file to an empty dir indicating the first run and exists immediately with exit code0
+must write a file to an empty directory indicating the first run and exit immediately with exit code0

 .NativeSidecar